Zamorite/zamorite/README.md

 ## `> whoami`

 I am Zamorite, a self-motivated Mobile & Web Developer.
-I'm lover of Google and it's technologies such as Flutter, Angular and Firebase.
+I'm a lover of Google and it's technologies such as Flutter, Angular and Firebase.
 I also create beautiful graphic designs for both print and media.

 ---